How a focus on skills delivers goals

 Step 1 – Initial review:

-Begin by identifying where in your sales process you want to focus and identify what’s going on now.
+Begin by identifying where in your sales process you want to focus on and identify what’s going on now.
 For example

 Stage of sales funnel requiring improvement – PROSPECTING